Levothyroxine and Tylenol can generally be taken together safely, with no significant interactions reported.

 The Bottom Line – Can You Take Levothyroxine With Tylenol?

-Maintaining consistent timing for your thyroid medication while using acetaminophen as needed will keep both treatments effective.
+Maintaining consistent timing for your thyroid medication while using acetaminophen as needed will help keep both treatments effective.
 Always communicate openly with your healthcare provider about all medicines you take so they can guide you best based on your unique health needs.